Axelph237/Vega-Sector/- resources/Misc Ideas.md

 - I want positioning to matter
 - Guns should feel different from one another
 - I don't want combat to feel rigged or impossible
-	- Dice rolls should rarely be all or
+	- Dice rolls should rarely be all-or-nothing

-Mechanics:
+- **Dice rolls and systems should mimic the feel of using that weapon**
+	- i.e. rolling a 1d4 for a sniper rifle would be too light in correspondence

+**Mechanics:**
 - Will need to be action based in some manner
 	- I want actions to be expendable, not so heavy like in DND
 		- DND actions are very valuable because they are the bulk of your turn, so they are few and far between

+**Guns:**

+Sniper
-	-
+- Rolls 1d12/6

 # Misc